inmite/imt-crypted-resources/README.md

 which uses an image wizard as an introduction, replacing image might instruct a user to perform an incorrect task (such as call a malicious number).
 These types of attacks play role in application with high security concerns, such as mobile banking or insurance apps.

+**Is this really secure?
+Is there no way attacker steals the data?**

+Well first, security is a subject of threads and their impacts.
+Basically, since all the cryptography happens on the device, hacker will winn, in the end.
+Unless you store the key in some smarter manner on the device (or even on the server), of course.

+The mechanism in it's basic form will prevent someone who is able to Jailbreak the device and use tools such as iExplorer to steal or modify your resources.